majeedraza1/carousel-slider/readme.txt

 a dedicated 'carousel slider' block with live preview for Gutenberg Block Editor.

 == Changelog ==

+= version 2.2.1 - 2023-03-31 =
+* Dev - Tested with WordPress 6.2 and WooCommerce 7.5
+* Dev - Update Swiper javaScript library to version 9.1
+* Dev - Update others JavaScript dependencies to the latest version.

 = version 2.2.0 - 2022-12-31 =
 * Feature - Add template to overwrite design from theme.